Back to blog

 7 min read

-Resume vs Portfolio Website: Which Do You Actually Need?
+Resume vs Portfolio Website: Which Do You Need in 2025?

 "Should I update my resume or build a portfolio website?"

 If you've asked this question, you're not alone.
-Many professionals struggle to understand when to use each—and whether they need both.
+Many professionals struggle to decide between a traditional resume and a personal website builder — and whether they need both.

 The short answer: they serve different purposes, and ideally, you want both.
 Here's why.